Key Staff: Mrs. Bayram

 Key Points About The Course

-- All assessments are via three 2 hour exam papers taken at the end of the two years – P1, P2, and the Applied paper, which is 50% statistics, 50% mechanics.
+- All assessments are via three 2 hour exam papers taken at the end of the two years – Paper 1, Paper 2, and the Applied paper, which is 50% statistics, 50% mechanics.

 - The course builds on higher level GCSE mathematics and is first focused on developing algebraic methods.
 Following this, the course covers the core topics of functions, coordinate geometry, sequences, trigonometry, exponentials and logarithms, differentiation, integration, vectors and proof.
 Students also study statistics and mechanics.
 The statistics element covers sampling, data presentation, probability and statistical tests.
 In mechanics, students study kinematics and Newton’s laws of motion.